Ask Slashdot: How Does One Freely Use Bitcoin In the Land of the Free?

 Buy foreign.
 (Score:2)

+Is it really as surprise that a scheme designed to facilitate money laundering is not allowed without a paper trail in the US?

-Bit coin is not money (Score:2)
+Bit coin is not money (Score:3)

-In addition BitCoin is slow, not entirely trust worthy (you can argue the fact that one farming group controls more than
+In addition BitCoin is slow, not entirely trust worthy (you can argue the fact that one farming group controls more than 50% of the computing power used to back bitcoin is a real problem), doesn't understand the basics of monetary policy (price fluctations anyone), let alone a way to implement it.
+These could all be contributing factors as to why large organizations are not willing to exchange goods and services for bitcoin.

 My how times change.
 (Score:2)